-If you are looking for ways to understand how duplicate code is affecting your projects, Sider Labs can help you visualize them.
+If you are looking for ways to understand how duplicate code is affecting your projects, Sider can help you visualize them.
 There are other tools such as PHPCPD (PHP Copy/Paste Detector) that look for duplicate code, but Sider has a much more sophisticated feature with advanced UI.
 It can distinguish duplicates well beyond an identical line or lines of code, and not only detect duplicate code in PHP, but in many more languages.
 In this post, we analyze 20 well-known open-source PHP projects and visually present the duplicate code blocks using a wheel representation, surpassing the capabilities of PHPCPD.

 To verify this, once the application has loaded to your browser (it is about 100MB large, but it should take no more than 15-30 seconds depending on your internet connection speed), you can disconnect from the network, and the application will work.

 If you want to read more about how code duplication is measured, or how similarity scores are calculated, please read about its formulation here.

 The first step is to wait for the application to load.
 Once it loads, you can select an entire directory, or multiple files and folders, and drag and drop them into the browser.